VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 This created a useful first technical output for the project.
 The dataset audit report now supports later evaluation because the annotations can be used as ground truth for checking VLM ingredient recognition.
 It also produced meaningful Git commits for the university repository.

-## Entry #3 - Sample Image Grid and Visual Dataset Inspection
+## 3 - Sample Image Grid and Visual Dataset Inspection

 **Date:** 2026-05-13